terraprompt/fragaria/README.md

+# Fragaria - From 'r's in Strawberry to Complex Problem-Solving AI
-# Fragaria: Advanced Chain of Thought (CoT) Reasoning API with Reinforcement Learning (RL)
+## Advanced Chain of Thought (CoT) Reasoning API with Reinforcement Learning (RL)

 ![Fragaria Logo](header.png)